mcosovic/JuliaGrid.jl/docs/src/manual/pmuStateEstimation.md

 * [`pmuStateEstimation`](@ref pmuStateEstimation),
 * [`pmuLavStateEstimation`](@ref pmuLavStateEstimation).

-For resolving the PMU state estimation problem and obtaining bus voltage magnitudes and angles, utilize the following function:
+For solving the PMU state estimation problem and obtaining bus voltage magnitudes and angles, utilize the following function:
 * [`solve!`](@ref solve!(::PowerSystem, ::PMUStateEstimation{LinearWLS{Normal}})).

 After executing the function [`solve!`](@ref solve!(::PowerSystem, ::PMUStateEstimation{LinearWLS{Normal}})), where the user employs the WLS method, the user has the ability to check if the measurement set contains outliers throughout bad data analysis and remove those measurements using: